Egyptian court sends activist Ahmed Douma to jail for life

 The court also sentenced 229 others to life in jail in absentia for the same charges, and 39 juveniles received 10-year sentences in absentia.
 Life sentences in Egypt last 25 years.

+In Washington, U.S. State Department spokeswoman Jen Psaki told reporters that the United States was "deeply troubled" by the life sentences.

+"Mass trials and sentences run counter to the most basic democratic principles and due process under the law," she said.
+"It simply seems impossible that a fair review of evidence and testimony could be achieved under these circumstances."

-The judge, Mohamed Nagi Shehata, jailed three Al Jazeera journalists, including Australian Peter Greste, last year in a case that provoked an international outcry, and has sentenced hundreds of Muslim Brotherhood supporters to death. {ID:nL6N0VB0M5]
+Last year in a case that provoked international outcry, the judge, Mohamed Nagi Shehata, jailed three Al Jazeera journalists, including Australian Peter Greste, and he has sentenced hundreds of Muslim Brotherhood supporters to death.
+Greste was freed on Sunday after 400 days in a Cairo jail. {ID:nL6N0VB0M5]

-Douma was among protesters in Cairo and other cities who called on the military council which ruled Egypt for 18 months after Mubarak's ouster to give up power.
+Douma was among protesters in Cairo and other cities who called on the military council that ruled Egypt for 18 months after Mubarak's ouster to give up power.

 When Shehata read his verdict, Douma laughed and clapped from his courtroom cage.
-The judge - who also fined Douma 17 million Egyptian pounds ($2 million) - then threatened to jail him for another three years for insulting the court.
+The judge, who also fined Douma 17 million Egyptian pounds (US$2 million), then threatened to jail him for another three years for insulting the court.

-According to courtoom witnesses, Douma then said, "This is enough.
+According to courtroom witnesses, Douma then said, "This is enough.
 I am happy with the verdict."

 Photos published on Egyptian websites showed Shehata, wearing sunglasses and with his arms crossed, sitting in a chair and staring at the smirking defendant.

-(Reporting by Omar Fahmy and Mahmoud Mourad; Writing by Maggie Fick; Editing by Michael Georgy and Louise Ireland)
+(Additional reporting by Arshad Mohammed in Washington; Reporting by Omar Fahmy and Mahmoud Mourad; Writing by Maggie Fick; Editing by Michael Georgy, Louise Ireland, Toni Reinhold)